opticdev/optic/docs/generate-openapi.md

 optic capture openapi.yml --update interactive
 ```

 Optic infers the paths in your API based on the traffic.
 It is pretty good at it, but if you need to override its inference you can.
-Once a path is added to your specification, it will not ask you about it again:
+The more paths you add, the better the inference gets.

 ![alt](https://i.imgur.com/KKNMxsD.jpg)